ExeClim/Isca/docs/source/modules/idealised_moist_phys.rst

 ``idealized_moist_phys.F90`` calls the various modules associated with Isca's moist physics configurations.
 The specific parameterisations to be used can be selected via namelist input to this module.
 This is where the radiation, convection, turbulence and land options are set.
 In addition, timestepping for the bucket hydrology option is managed locally here.

-These options allow users to configure a wide range of planets, including notable configurations from the literature (Frierson et al. 2006, Byrne and O'Gorman, Schneider and Liu, Jucker et al. and others).
+These options allow users to configure a wide range of planets, including notable configurations from the literature [Frierson2006a]_, [Byrne2013]_, [Schneider2009]_, [Jucker2017]_.
 Users should bear in mind that the full parameter space is vast and not all options may be compatible with one another.

 The fortran file is found in ``Isca/src/atmos_spectral/driver/solo/idealized_moist_phys.F90``